Canterbury Christ Church University

 Who's the boss?
 Rama Thirunamachandran, a director and trustee of the Higher Education Academy and Royal Geographical Society fellow, took up the post of vice-chancellor in October 2013.

 Prospectus: 01227 782 900 or order one online here.

 UCAS code: C10

 What you need to know

-Vital statistics: Around 20,000 students, many on teaching and healthcare BA/BSc degrees, or doing nursing and social work diplomas.
+Vital statistics: Over 18,000 students, many on teaching and healthcare BA/BSc degrees, or doing nursing and social work diplomas.
 Granted Research Degree awarding powers in 2009.
-Over two thirds women with 96% coming from state schools.
+Over two thirds women with over 97 per cent coming from state schools.

 Cheap to live there?
-Not particularly, as private rents were between £75 and £95 per week last year.
+Not particularly, as private rents start from £80 per week.

 Transport links: Parking is difficult in Canterbury because rush hour lasts all day.
 Use your feet or buses for local travel.
 London by train or bus is just 57 minutes away.
 London is easy to get to by train from Broadstairs, being just one hour and 45 minutes away; from Chatham it is only 45 minutes.
 To reach Salomons Centre from London, you take a train to Tonbridge (about 40 minutes) and then a bus.